racoon-z/dbt-slabbing/README.md

 To the best of our knowledge, we are the first study exploring DBT from the EA1141 public dataset.
 To this end, we give detailed information about the data strategy.

+(The fully detailed description and clean mapping are coming soon)